liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-configuring-the-lcs-client.markdown

 ![Figure 4.4: The LCS Dashboard contains links to download the client.](../../images/lcs-dashboard-client-download.png)

 In most cases, deploying and configuring the LCS client is simple.
-However, if you connect to the web through a proxy, then there are a couple of properties you need to set in the client's WAR file before deploying it.
+However, if you connect to the web through a proxy, then there are some properties you need to set in the client's WAR file before deploying it.
 If you don't connect through a proxy, then you can skip these steps.

 1. In the LCS client's WAR file, open the `WEB-INF/classes/portlet-ext.properties` file.